 There is no longer a mousetrap car competition at HISEF.
-Inventions or mousetrap cars must be created within the context of a controlled experiment and aligned to grade level curriculum to be an eligible science fair project.
+Inventions or mousetrap cars must be created within the context of a controlled experiment be an eligible science fair project.

 Ways to Improve the Science Fair Experience!

 Parking Lot

 - What it is: A place for students to post questions about current science activities.
 These questions can then be turned into science projects that align with the curriculum and do not become additional work that takes away from instructional time. - A permanent location in the classroom where students can post future ideas.
 This teaching tool can be used in the classroom to have students generate science fair project ideas/questions.
 After completing classroom activities students would suggest modification/variable changes to make it a new testable investigation.